 Each pork share will include similar ratios, with 25% "grillers" (a term we use for pork chops, ribs, and anything else that isn't sausage or that needs to be roasted), 25% roasts, and 50% ground meat—which consists entirely of mild, spicy, or specialty sausage.

 Unlike most offers to buy shares of a beef or pork, we only include our most popular items.
 The tallow or lard (fat), bones, and organs are not included in your shares, so you are not paying for items you are less likely to use.
-If you want any of these items, we have them for sale individually.
+If you want any of these items, we have them for sale individually in our website store.

-Ultrasounding our live steers allows us to access their level of finish and the all-important marbling.
-This is an added expense, and no one else in our region uses ultrasound to assess finish.
-In fact, during most of the year, even we don’t normally have the volume of animals to make ultrasound practical.
-But during the Fall Harvest, we are moving enough cattle that it is worth the effort.
-It costs money and takes time, but it allows us to ensure that every steer is harvested at his peak level of finish, giving you the best possible beef.
+Ultrasounding our live steers allows us to assess their level of finish and the all-important marbling.
+This is an added expense, and few small farms in our region use this tool.
+In fact, during most of the year, we don’t normally have the volume of animals to make ultrasound practical.
+But during the Fall Harvest, we are moving enough cattle to make it worth the effort.
+It costs money and takes time, but allows us to ensure that every steer is harvested at his peak level of finish, giving you the best possible product.

-Since marbling is not something we look for in pork, we only do the ultrasounding of beef animals.
-With our pigs, we rely on heritage breeds fed on barley, oats, peas, sorghum, and pasture forage, as it is the diet and genetics of a pig largely impacts the flavor of the pork.
+Since marbling is not something we look for in pork, we only ultrasound beef.
+With our pigs, we rely on heritage breeds, fed on barley, oats, peas, sorghum, and pasture forage, as it's diet and genetics that largely impacts pork flavor.

 Yes!
 We encourage this.
 Find friends or family to go in with you on an order, and you’ll all save significantly more.
 For example, if two friends were going to by quarters individually, and instead they split a half, they would get exactly the same product at a reduced price.
 You’ll need to make all the arrangements yourself, but by creating a little buying club, you can share in both the experience and the savings.